 Carpenter bees get their common name from their nesting habits.
 The female carpenter bees make their nests by tunneling into wood.
-They attack decks, fence posts, picnic tables, telephone poles, and even bridges.

 The female carpenter bee makes a 0.5″ hole in the wood.
 After digging straight for an inch or two, she turns and digs a tunnel that follows the grain of the wood.
 A new tunnel may be 5″ or 6″ long.
 Female carpenter bees sometimes use tunnels from previous years.
 They can extend these tunnels deeper into the wood.
 Several bees can work together making a tunnel.
 Scientists have found some of these “group tunnels” that extended more than 10′ into the wood.

 The female bee places a small pile of pollen and nectar at the end of the tunnel and lays an egg on top of the pile.
 She seals the chamber with some chewed-up wood.
 After the egg chamber is finished, the female bee makes another egg chamber.
 She repeats this process until she has made about six egg chambers.

 The female bee leaves and abandons the eggs.
 When they hatch, the larvae develop in about two months.
 The new adult bees emerge from the tunnels to mate and start the cycle again.

 Carpenter bees that develop late in the summer can spend the winter in empty tunnels.
 They store pollen in the tunnel and then hibernate.
 In the spring the bees come out of the tunnels and find mates.